JD Vance: Tenure

 On January 3, 2023, Vance was sworn into the Senate as a member of the 118th United States Congress.
 Vance was Ohio's junior senator from January 3, 2023, to January 3, 2025.
-Data from mid-July 2024 showed that he had made 45 Senate speeches and sponsored 57 legislative bills, none of which had passed the Senate.
-Vance had also co-sponsored 288 bills, of which two passed both the Senate and the House but were vetoed by President Biden.
+Data from mid-July 2024 showed that Vance had made 45 Senate speeches and sponsored 57 legislative bills, none of which had passed the Senate.
+Vance had also co-sponsored 288 bills, of which two passed both the Senate and the House but were vetoed by Biden.
+He attended Biden's 2023 State of the Union Address.

 On March 1, 2023, Vance and Senator Sherrod Brown co-sponsored bipartisan legislation to prevent derailments like the one in East Palestine, but the bill failed due to lack of intra-caucus Republican support.
 In June 2023, Vance voted against raising the debt ceiling, standing against final passage of the Fiscal Responsibility Act of 2023 and saying it would result in "a reduced military in the face of a rising threat from China".

 In July 2023, Vance and Representative Marjorie Taylor Greene introduced legislation that would have made gender-affirming care for minors a federal crime, with penalties of up to 12 years in prison.
 In June 2024, Vance sponsored the Dismantle DEI Act, which would ban federal diversity, equity, and inclusion programs and funding for agencies, contractors, and organizations receiving federal funds.
 Vance was not present for any Senate votes during his vice-presidential campaign.

 Vance became Ohio's senior senator on January 3, 2025, upon the swearing-in of Bernie Moreno.
 At midnight on January 10, Vance resigned from the Senate in anticipation of his inauguration as vice president of the United States on January 20.
 On January 17, Governor Mike DeWine announced his appointment of Jon Husted to the Senate seat Vance vacated.